opsone-ch/documentation/website/advanced/blackfire.rst

    Blackfire is a SaaS offering.
 Please bear in mind, that some of your application data will be transfered to and analyzed by Blackfire servers.
-Make sure that this this is in compliance to your legal requirements.
+Make sure that this is in compliance to your legal requirements.

 Requirements
 ============